andrewacashner/hearingfaithms/chapters/chapter-2.md

 [@JuandelaCruz:Subida, bk.
 2, ch.
 22, p.
 306: "[...] es más preciosa delante
 de Dios una obra o acto de voluntad hecho en caridad que cantas visiones y revelaciones y comunicaciones pueden tener del cielo."]

-The contrast between this passage and the quotation from Kircher reflects not only a chronological change in Catholic attitudes between the late sixteenth and mid seventeenth centuries, but also a contrast between religious orders, and differing emphases on parts of the Christian life.
+The contrast between this passage and the quotation from Kircher shows that Catholics were not all of one mind about sensation and faith.
+The difference between these two descriptions of music's power reflects a chronological change in Catholic attitudes between the late sixteenth and mid seventeenth centuries, as well as a contrast between religious orders, and differing emphases on parts of the Christian life.
 Juan's *Ascent of Mount Carmel* was first published in 1618, though it was written some forty years earlier; his outlook reflects the hard ascetic extreme